ruma/ruma.dev/content/news/2021-08-19-gsoc-coverage.md

 - [Add support for MSC2785: Event notification attributes and actions]
 - [Add secret storage]

-Finally, I worked on a final issue for my GSoC project:
+Finally, I also worked on this issue:

-- [Generate for impls for event enums]
+- [Generate From impls for event enums]

 To solve this last issue, I decided to learn how to write procedural macros.
 In the first half of GSoC, I had created a new `macro_rules!` macro, largely based